Flafla2/flafla2.github.io/_posts/2014-08-09-perlinnoise.md

 }
 {% endhighlight %}

+The source of the above code can be found [here](http://riven8192.blogspot.com/2010/08/calculate-perlinnoise-twice-as-fast.html).
 In any case, both versions do the same thing.
 They pick a random vector from the following 12 vectors:

 {% highlight csharp %}
 (1,1,0),(-1,1,0),(1,-1,0),(-1,-1,0),